anteaya/puppet-limesurvey/CONTRIBUTING.md

   * unit-tests (with `rspec-puppet`)
   * acceptance-tests (with `beaker-rspec`)

+Check the .travis.yml for details.

 ## Coding Standards

-* All variables are defined in the base manifest (init.pp)
+* All variables are defined in the base manifest (init.pp).
-* No more than 140 characters per line
+* No more than 140 characters per line.

+## Commits

+* Fork it, Branch it, Test it, Pull Request it, Technologic.
+* Logical commit units.
+* Nice clean commit messages.
+* Check for whitespaces.
+I hate whitespaces.
+* New Features equals new tests and new documentation.